highlights of operations

 The 25,000-barrel-per-day premium base oil facility at our Pascagoula Refinery began operations in July 2014.
 The $1.4 billion project made Chevron a leading producer of premium base oils.

 CPChem continues construction of its U.S. Gulf Coast Petrochemicals Project in Texas.
-The $6 billion project includes an ethane cracker with an annual design capacity of 1.5 million metric tons of ethylene at the Cedar Bayou plant and two polyethylene units in Old Ocean, each with an annual design capacity of 500,000 metric tons.
-Startup is expected in mid-2017.
+The $6 billion project includes an ethane cracker at the Cedar Bayou plant, with an annual design capacity of 1.5 million metric tons of ethylene, and two polyethylene units in Old Ocean, each with an annual design capacity of 500,000 metric tons.
+The polyethylene units are expected to start up in mid-2017, and the ethane cracker, in late 2017.

-In 2016, CPChem started construction of a state-of-the-art polyethylene pilot plant at its research and technology facility in Bartlesville, Oklahoma.
+In 2016, CPChem completed its state-of-the-art polyethylene pilot plant at its research and technology facility in Bartlesville, Oklahoma.
 The testing site will provide leading-edge polyethylene research, including new catalyst and polymer development as well as polymer performance enhancements.
-Completion of the new pilot plant is expected in 2017.

 Chevron has three technology companies that support the company’s businesses.
-The work that these companies do is integrated across Chevron—the groundbreaking technologies we are developing are deployed throughout the company.
+The work that these companies do is integrated across Chevron.
+The groundbreaking technologies we are developing – many in the United States – are deployed throughout the company.

 in the community